 Prognosis: Myxedema coma is a medical emergency.
 With proper and rapid diagnosis and initiation of therapy, the mortality rate is still as high as 25% to 50%.
 The most common cause of death is due to respiratory failure.
 The factors which suggest a poorer prognosis include increased age, persistent hypothermia, bradycardia, low score Glasgow Coma Scale, or multi-organ impairment indicated by high APACHE (Acute Physiology and Chronic Health Evaluation) II score.
 For these reasons, placement in an intensive care unit with a low threshold for intubation and mechanical ventilation can improve mortality outcomes.

 Pearls of Wisdom

 Not every case of shortness of breath is COPD or congestive heart failure (CHF).
 While less likely, a history of hypothyroidism should raise suspicion of myxedema coma in a patient with any cognitive changes.

-Myxedema is the great imitator illness that impacts all organ system.
+Myxedema is the great imitator illness that impacts all organ systems.
 It can easily be mistaken for congestive heart failure, COPD exacerbation, pneumonia, renal injury or failure, or neurological insult.